 While we all love a piece of pork drizzled with cheese, but it’s definitely not the healthiest way to approach things.
 Instead, try something like chili powder, lemon juice, salt, and pepper for a thirty-minute soak.
 The prep time is negligible but the end results can be amazing.

 There are endless variations of marinades posted online, but it’s personal experimentation that will give you the perfect meal every time.

 Whether you have a garden or just snap up some of the live packages which line shelves these days… herbs pack a punch.
 They add a lot of favor with almost no calories, but that’s just where things begin.

 Many herbs have an array of phytochemicals and antioxidants which help make you healthier overall.
 There’s a reason that herbs are often used in alternative medicine, after all.
-The great tastes are often produced by the same chemicals that make you healthy!
+The great tastes are often produced by the same components that help you get healthy and stay healthy.

 There’s no excuse not to add them these days, even if you’re lacking in space for a garden.

 If you buy fresh herbs, a food chopper can become very handy when you want to add them to your food.
 Here is a great one: